Yachting.fr remains open during the May long weekends!

 How to choose the pulley(s)?

-1. Micro range: lightness and compactness (>Link)
+1. Micro Range: Lightness and compactness (>Link)

-Made of stainless steel, with a diameter of less than 25mm.
+Stainless steel, with a diameter under 25mm.

 Ideal for: